Jackman3005/redux-act-classy/README.md

 - Bug: Fix perform return types that are arrays. only able to determine they are any[] atm

 - `perform` takes a `getState: () => T` T should be the defined top level state interface for users projects...
-How can we make this generic (without passing it into EACH new EasyAction)...
+How can we make this generic (without passing it into EACH new ClassyAction)...